 Even where traditional biomass is harvested sustainably, the woodfuels would not be carbon neutral due to their incomplete combustion-the idealized fuel cycle in which all the carbon is converted to carbon dioxide is not a realistic model.
-Instead, due to incomplete combustion, carbon is released in other forms. including methane (CH4), nitrous oxide (N2O), carbon monoxide (CO) and nonmethane hydrocarbons (NMHC).
+Instead, due to incomplete combustion, carbon is released in other forms, including methane (CH4), nitrous oxide (N2O), carbon monoxide (CO) and non-methane hydrocarbons (NMHC).
 These compounds are referred to as products of incomplete combustion (PIC) and have much higher global warming potential than carbon dioxide (i.e. they have a greater climate change impact).
 According to the IPCC Fourth Assessment Report (2007), the 100-year global warming potentials of methane and nitrous oxide are 25 and 298 times that of carbon, respectively.
-Because of the incomplete combustion of woodfuels, between ten and twenty percent of the carbon released is in the form of PIC (Smith et al., 2000a).
+Because of the incomplete combustion of PIC (Smith et al., 2000a).
 This number, the molar ratio of PIC emitted to total carbon emitted, is defined by researchers as the k-factor of a fuel and it varies based upon the technology used with the fuel.
 Alternative cooking fuels typically have much lower k-factors than woodfuel (see Table 3).